CMBAgents/cmbagent/cmbagent/data/act/set_act_dr6_lenslike_likelihood_in_cobaya.md

+# How to set up the likelihood for ACT DR6 Lensing in cobaya

-To set up the likelihood for ACT DR6 Lensing likelihood in cobaya, you need to use the dictionnary:
+To set up the likelihood for ACT DR6 Lensing in cobaya, you need to use the dictionnary:

 ```python